 “The Grand Challenges Initiative is preparing me for my future career,” Ross said as she reflected on the two years of growth.
 “It gives a lot more hands-on experience — it’s one of the best ways that we can learn because it is comparable to what we’ll do in the workplace.”

-Stay Safe with These Tips from Cyber Smart Panther
+Stay Safe with These Tips from Cyber Smart Panthers

 By Rae Ross ‘21

-Cybercrime cost Americans more than $1.4 billion last year, the FBI reports.
+Cybercrime cost Americans $100 billion annually, the FBI reports.
 In fact, the chances of being hacked are far greater than those of having a home or car burglarized.
 So, what are you doing to be cyber smart?
 Here are tips developed by Chapman’s Cyber Smart Panthers team from the Grand Challenges Initiative.